 Beautiful Scottish Glens, windy roads and an abundance of wildlife.
 The Scottish Highlands will certainly take your breath away.
-For a long time now we have wanted to visit the Scottish Highlands but have never found the time.
-So when I finally got everything organised everything we were super excited about staying in Glen Affric.
+For a long time now I have wanted to visit the Scottish Highlands but have never found the time.
+So when I finally got everything organised everything I was super excited about staying in Glen Affric.

 In this post, I’m going to tell you where we stayed in the Scottish Highlands, what there is to do in the Scottish Highlands and more.
 You are in for a real treat.

-We did not eat out on our Scottish Highlands holiday as we prefer to go self-catering.
-So if you are going self-catering we have a great post on what to take on a self-catering holiday.
+We did not eat out on our Scottish Highlands holiday as I prefer to go self-catering.
+So if you are going self-catering I have a great post on what to take on a self-catering holiday.

 Family Friendly Itinerary in the Scottish Highlands